 Coolant type- Your cooling system should always be sufficiently charged with an adequate mixture of antifreeze and water, regardless of the climate, in order to maintain a broad operating temperature range.
-Your cooling system has been factory charged with an ethylene-glycol based antifreeze.
+Your cooling system has been factory charged with Extended Life formulations that contain ethylene-glycol based fluids and are designed specifically for Extended Service use heavy-duty diesel engines.

-Checking Concentration- The radiator cap is located toward the rear of the engine compartment (A).
+Checking Concentration- The radiator cap is located on the right side of the engine compartment on the surge tank (A).
 Never remove the cap from a hot engine.
 Always allow the engine to cool before servicing the cooling system.

 A 50/50 antifreeze water mixture is a conservative mixture which allows good protection against both overheating and freezing.
 If a stronger antifreeze mixture is required, be sure not to exceed the engine manufacturer's guidelines for antifreeze mixing.
-The table (B) gives a few examples of ethylene-glycol antifreeze/water mixture protection values.
+The table (B) gives a few examples of ES COMPLEAT ethylene-glycol antifreeze/water mixture protection values.
 Consult the engine manufacturer's handbook for further information.

 Concentration should be checked every 500 hours or at the beginning of a spray season whichever comes first.
 A refractometer should be used to check concentration, "floating ball" type density testers are not accurate enough for use with heavy duty diesel cooling system.

-A CAUTION Pressure cooling system.
+Pressure cooling system.
 Remove cap slowly.